 Doctor Football: All-American, NFL, Brain Surgeon.
 Next Stop: White House?

 He has the ultimate resume—and he's only 30.
-Walk along the career path of Myron Rolle, who's setting a new standard for overachievers every day.August 11, 2017
+Walk along the career path of Myron Rolle, who's setting a new standard for overachievers every day.Illustration by Daniel ZenderAugust 11, 2017

 Dozens of doctors and nurses and staffers had streamed through Marjorie DeVoe's hospital room in the days following her surgery.
 They checked her breathing.
 They changed her bandages.
 They brought her food.
 And for the most part, they blended together.